smlindauer/open-model-manager-resources/addons/picklezip-mm/README.md

 git clone <SSH or HTTPS>
 ```

-Then while in the parent directory `~/picklezip-mm/`:
+Also, when in the parent directory `~/picklezip-mm/`, run the following command:

 ```bash
 pip install .